 Over 23 days, you will build the strong foundations needed to safely teach yoga with confidence, receiving a Yoga Alliance accredited certification on completion of the course.
 Read more about our 200hr yoga teacher training course curriculum here.

 In order to ensure personal guidance and hands-on support for each student, we limit our Bali course to 22 students.
-Please note that courses usually fill up two to three months in advance, visit our application page to reserve your place a deposit that is fully refundable if you change your mind.
+Please note that courses usually fill up two to three months in advance.
+Visit our application page to reserve your place.

 Looking to embark on your journey to becoming a certified yoga teacher on an idyllic island?
 Then Bali is the choice for you.
 There is a reason why the ‘Island of the Gods’ is a world-renowned destination for learning the art of yoga.
 Bali has a grounding energy, with many holistic health offerings that attract yoga aspirants from around the world to learn, heal and grow.
 While deepening your knowledge and practice, you’ll find yourself immersed in a supportive environment with like-minded people.

 Bali is also a popular travel destination with unrivalled coastlines, a rich cultural heritage and some of the world’s best diving and surfing.our recommendations for travelling Bali and surrounding Indonesia.

 Our yoga teacher training is located on Nusa Lembongan, a small island off the Southeast of Bali known to travelers for its chilled vibes, yoga friendly scene and majestic beaches.
 Just over an hour’s journey by car and ferry from Denpasar airport, Nusa Lembongan is a serene setting to enjoy authentic Balinese culture and the slow-tempo of island life.